The Arts League Course Calendar

 If a registration is cancelled more than two weeks before the first day of class, The Arts League will provide a full refund.

-If a registration is cancelled within two weeks before the first day of class, The Arts League will provide a 50% refund.
+If a registration is cancelled less than two weeks before the first day of class, The Arts League will provide a 50% refund.

 If a registration is cancelled after class has begun, no refund will be provided.
 Transfers or credits may be offered on a case by case basis.